plexus/yaks/yaks/README.md

 Subresources aren't mapped because Collection+JSON doesn't really have that concept, and the other way around templates and queries don't exist (yet) in Yaks.

-### More formats

-Are planned... at the moment HAL is the only format I actually use, so it's the one that's best supported.
-Adding formats that follow the resource=(attributes, links, subresources) structure or a subset thereof is straightforward.
-More features, e.g. forms/actions such as used in Mason might be added in the future.

 ## Hooks

 It is possible to hook into the Yaks pipeline to perform extra processing steps before, after, or around each step.
 It also possible to skip a step.